 Bulk test mining operations at the Santana project were governed by a temporary environment/change of land use permit (MIA-ETJ) that was issued by SEMARNAT in 2016.
-The temporary permits cover changes made to a limited area of the project site which was consistent with the scope of the test activities.
-Included as part of the recently submitted environmental expansion studies are early stage designs for commercial-scale production.
-The Company has received all necessary formal sign-offs from the local community (Ejido) to proceed with the proposed changes.
+The temporary permits covered changes made to a limited area of the project site which was consistent with the scope of the test activities.

-Subsequent to the quarter end the Company received the MIA (Manifestacion de Impacto Ambiental or "Environmental Impact Statement") permit approval from the Federal Agency (Secretaria de Medio Ambiente y Recursos Naturales - SEMARNAT), for the development of the Company's Santana gold project ("Santana") in Sonora, Mexico.
+In Q4 of 2019 The Company received the MIA (Manifestacion de Impacto Ambiental or "Environmental Impact Statement") permit approval from the Federal Agency (Secretaria de

+Medio Ambiente y Recursos Naturales - SEMARNAT), for the development of the Company's Santana gold project ("Santana") in Sonora, Mexico.
 Together with the previously announced (see Company News Release dated June 27, 2019) change of land use notification, the receipt of the authorized MIA documentation provides the Company with the key approvals necessary for the construction of a commercial scale mine and gold heap leach processing facilities at the Santana project site.
 The Santana MIA-ETJ applications were structured to provide the Company with significant flexibility to further optimize the development approach for the project and the ability to expand the project operations organically once resources are increased.
 The recently approved documents cover the following activities: